CianciarusoCataldo/mobrix-engine-plugin-router/docs/guide.md

 ## Integration with other plugins

 - This plugin expose some fields to work with any other plugin.
-If you want to interact with it, using your custom plugin, just check the add an `interaction` for `mobrix-engine-router`.
+If you want to interact with it, using your custom plugin, just check the add an `interaction` for `router`.
 With the given field and the actual engine config, you can add custom params to the plugin (look at the [config](#config) section).
 For example, to add a custom function to be called when location change:

 ```tsx
 //Just a skeleton of a custom plugin that interacts with router plugin